-Collaboration is also key in promoting a focus on customers and stakeholders, often meeting with sister state agencies and addressing issues on how best to serve clients common to the various agencies, to include those suffering from mental health and substance abuse disorders, those incarcerated, those in the faith-based recovery community, and primary care physicians and primary care facility personnel.
+Collaboration is also key in promoting a focus on customers and stakeholders, often meeting with sister state agencies and addressing issues on how best to serve clients common to the various agencies, to include those suffering from mental health and substance abuse disorders, the incarcerated, those in the faith-based recovery community, women and adolescents, behavioral health providers, and primary care physicians and primary care facility personnel.

 Finally, DAODAS has access to a wealth of data that focuses on client outcomes and efficiency measures that assist a client in gaining access to treatment.
 DAODAS interprets and analyzes the data and then offers assistance to providers in determining problematic areas and suggestions for resolving these issues.
-This is a clear focus on the citizen-client and underscores contractual performance expectations.
+This is a clear focus on the client and underscores contractual performance expectations.